- Jaume Collet-Serra

 - Release Date

-Kate doesn’t trust her, and in fact, she believes Esther responsible for several unfortunate accidents that have occurred lately: A girl at the playground slips off the slide.
-A nun goes missing.
+Kate doesn’t trust her, either; in fact, she believes Esther is responsible for several recent accidents: A girl at the playground slips off the slide.
+A nun (C C H Pounder) from the orphanage with questions about Esther’s origins goes missing.
 Then the new parents learn Esther’s family burned up in an arson fire.
-Kate remains the film’s center, looked upon with suspicion because her once alcoholic ways still potentially threaten her family’s stability.
-Esther knows this somehow and exploits John’s doubts about his wife.
-As the family members get pulled further and further apart, Esther enjoys herself all the more, manipulating them to frightening extremes.
-The film builds to a last-half that’s unsettling.
+Kate remains the film’s center, looked upon with suspicion because her recovering alcoholism still potentially threatens her family’s stability and because an accident on some ice nearly killed Max some time ago.
+Both John and her shrink (Margo Martindale) doubt Kate’s suspicions.
+Meanwhile, Esther observes these dynamics in John and Kate’s relationship, and she creates a wedge between them, prompting terrified silence from Daniel and Max, seeming paranoia from Kate, and frustratingly doubt from John.
+As the family members get pulled further apart, Esther smiles in secret, manipulating them to frightening extremes.
+The film builds to a last half that twists your insides.

-Inside the script live three-dimensional characters that feel authentic and draw out our sympathies.
+The script—written by David Leslie Johnson, from a story by Alex Mace—develops three-dimensional characters who feel authentic and draw out our sympathies.
 But the actors deserve much credit for elevating the material.
-Without their class, the story could’ve turned into a series of stereotypes.
-Consider Farmiga, who’s given strong performances in The Departed and Nothing But the Truth.
-She emotes enough in her expressive eyes to earn our compassion, forcing us to care as much about her character’s struggle with alcoholism as we do her predicament with her psycho adopted child.
+Without their talent, the story could’ve turned into a series of stereotypes.
+Consider Farmiga, who’s given strong performances in The Departed (2006) and Nothing But the Truth (2008).
+She emotes enough in her expressive eyes to earn our compassion, forcing us to care as much about her character’s struggle with alcoholism and dynamic with John as we do her predicament with her psychotic adopted child.
 Sarsgaard makes his husband role understandably cold and distrustful toward his wife, given her history, though he should really trust her when she says Esther needs help.
 Really.
-However, it should be noted that the twelve-year-old unknown Fuhrman steals the show, not only by communicating a pitch-perfect Russian accent but by making the freaky twist ending utterly believable.
-You’ll understand when you see it.
+However, it should be noted that the 12-year-old unknown Fuhrman steals the show by communicating a pitch-perfect Russian accent and by making the freaky twist ending utterly believable.
+More on that later.

-Compare this film to Roman Polanski’s Rosemary’s Baby, not only because they’re both disturbing films about the creepy possibilities of children, but because they both contain equal parts dramatic resonance and ghastly terror.
-Both take their time setting up fleshed-out characters that we care about, get more and more bizarre as the film progresses, and then suddenly become nightmares from which there’s no return.
-Both have very sudden climaxes, although Polanski’s film eases away, whereas this makes an abrupt transition to the credits that should’ve been filtered with one last scene.
+Compare this film to Roman Polanski’s Rosemary’s Baby (1968), not only because they’re both disturbing films about the creepy possibilities of children, not only because the selfish husband doesn’t believe his wife’s claims that something sinister is afoot, but because they both contain equal parts of dramatic resonance and ghastly terror.
+Orphan isn’t a wholly plot-driven exercise; it allows for scenes that get to the center of Kate and John’s marriage and the fissures therein.
+Note the scenes where John attempts to prompt lovemaking, only to be shot down.
+Then, he comes on to Kate in the kitchen one night.
+With the kids almost to bed, it’s a risky proposition, but she lives in the moment anyway—a decision that leads to Esther spotting then, followed by an awkward conversion where Esther reveals she knows what “fuck” means.
+Both Rosemary’s Baby and Orphan take their time setting up fleshed-out characters and earn thrills by building on clever little details as the film progresses.
+Both suddenly become nightmares from which there’s no return.
+And both have very sudden climaxes.
+Although Polanski’s film eases away, Orphan makes an abrupt transition to the credits that should’ve been softened with one last scene.

-Orphan plays with audience expectation and avoids cliché setups when possible, and therefore it concentrates more on creating a sophisticated, layered psychological thriller around your typical bad seed yarn.
-You’ve seen kids gone bad before in movies, from The Omen to The Good Son, but none will so effectively get under your skin the way this one will.
-Your stomach will knot up, gasp in shock, and perhaps even cover your eyes.
-And then, after it’s finished, it lingers with you for hours, if not days afterward, itching at you and not letting you forget it.
-If only more horror movies could be as successfully scary and as emotionally satisfying as this one.
+Orphan plays with an audience’s expectations and avoids cliché setups, and therefore, it concentrates more on creating a sophisticated, layered psychological thriller around your typical bad seed yarn.
+Of course, you’ve seen kids gone bad before in movies.
+Hell, Farmiga starred in one of the best examples, the underseen Joshua from 2005.
+But none will so effectively get under your skin the way this one will.
+Your stomach will knot up, you will gasp in shock, and perhaps you will even cover your eyes.
+And then, after it’s finished, it will linger with you for hours, if not days afterward, itching at you and not letting you forget it.
+But Orphan’s greatest trick is Fuhrman, whose performance turns Esther into an unforgettable movie maniac whose terrorizing of this convincing family haunts us.
+If only more horror movies in this age of bad remakes and torture porn could be as scary, character-driven, and emotionally satisfying as this one.